xc-jp/blog-posts/PureScript-React.md

 hatches.
 It’s been my
-observation that when TypeScript programmers are passing a string to a function they will dutifully annotate it as type `:string`, but when the types get tricky they just give up and pass `:any`.
-But it’s in exactly those tricky situations that we need the compiler’s help.
+observation that when TypeScript programmers are passing a string to a function they will dutifully annotate it as type `:string`, but when the types get difficult they give up and pass `:any`.
+It’s in exactly those difficult situations that we need the compiler’s help checking the type.

 ### On PureScript